What’s The Best Web Hosting For Small Business?

 Choosing the best Best web hosting for *your* small business is a tough and often all too confusing process.
 It’s tough especially because there is no such thing as an absolute “best web hosting for small business.”
 There is only the web hosting that is right for you considering all the tradeoffs.

-Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best small business web hosting (updated 2017) for your business based on your preferences (or skip to the summary of choices).
+Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best small business web hosting (updated for 2017 / 2018) for your business based on your preferences (or skip to the summary of choices).

 Disclosure: I receive referral fees from companies mentioned on this site, including the ones mentioned in this quiz.
 My recommendations are based on my experiences as an independent paying customer or consultant to a paying customer.